A class that provides the functionality of Kernel#set_trace_func

 end

-Same as the following, except it returns the correct object (the method receiver) for :c_call
+Similar to the following, but it returns the correct object (the method receiver) for :c_call

 and :c_return